lacchain/LACChain-contracts/docs/functional/rootOfTrust.md

 - Since the concept of Root of Trust involves many entities, on deployment this contract sets a committee that acts as an owner in regards to the decisions taken for the deployed contract.
 The owner has two group of responsibilities (Business and Owner)
   - Business Resposibilities are:
-    - update the "depth" parameter.
+    - update the "depth" parameter (that represents the maximum depth)
     - update the "revocation mode" parameter
   - Maintainer Resposibilities are:
     - Handle Upgrades.